Security & Governance · Free guide

 06

-What to have on the table when an examiner walks in.
+• What to keep in the packet before an audit, risk review, or exam conversation.
 Based on the AIEOG AI Lexicon vocabulary (US Treasury, FBIIC, FSSCC, February 2026).

 The guide is the starting point.
 The engagement is how it gets operationalized.

 A governance guide is not the same as a governance framework.
-An engagement with The AI Banking Institute installs the framework inside your institution — with named owners, a review cadence, and documented alignment to every applicable regulatory reference.
+An engagement with the Institute installs the framework inside your institution — with named owners, a review cadence, and documented mapping to applicable regulatory references.
+No software seats.
+No vendor lock-in.